-TEN - Channel 30 WMUR TV 9 - Manchester, NH WERZ - Manchester, NH WGUP Manchester, NH WZID Manchester, NH EM 95
+TEN - Channel 30 WMUR TV 9 - Manchester, NH

+WERZ - Manchester, NH WOKQ - Manchester, NH

 WGUR - Manchester, NH WZID - Manchester, NH FM 95.7

 WBZ - Boston, MA AM 1030 (sometimes)

 Early dismissal from school, due to inclement weather or other emergency, will be communicated to you by our parent emergency callers.
 We will attempt to keep all children at school whose parents have not been reached.
 However, we have almost 500 students, many of whom have complicated family and childcare arrangements.
 Our ability to reach you will depend greatly on the information that you give us and your monitoring of the weather situation.
-You will only be informed if buses will be leaving more than 15 minutes early.

-situation.
 You will only be informed if buses will be leaving more than 15 minutes early.
 It is important that you have made plans with your child for emergencies.
 Do they know what to do if they arrive home and the house is empty or locked?
 Please make sure that you have a plan that will insure your child's safety for all emergencies.